101 Cooking For Two

 Do I have to use a rack?

-If you skip the rack, flip the carnitas when you remove the foil covering.
+A rack helps the fat drain off and allows even cooking without flipping.
+But it’s optional.
+If you skip the rack, just flip the carnitas chunks when you remove the foil halfway through cooking.

 Shredded carnitas in a tortilla.